Essay · agentic-ai

 The Misconception Running the Market

-When I came back to AI, the conversation had shifted from Generative AI to Agentic AI.
+When I came back to AI, I started noticing a pattern in how people were talking about it.
 My first reaction: I’m behind.
 My second reaction, about two weeks later: actually, no. This is exactly the entry point I was waiting for.

 Here’s the misconception I keep seeing everywhere: that AI product success is a function of the model.
 That the team with access to the most powerful, highest-benchmark model wins.
 It’s the wrong frame, and I think it’s sending a lot of people in the wrong direction.